Distances are calculated in a straight line and may not reflect actual travel distance.

 The village of Bisley is a pretty example of a traditional Cotswold village with a wealth of period Cotswold stone buildings at its centre.
 It lies between the Chalford and Painswick valleys to the west of Cirencester and east of Stroud.
 The village, which is located in the Cotswold Area of Outstanding Natural Beauty, boasts two pubs, a village store/Post Office, primary school, village hall and Parish Church.
 Neighbouring villages have additional medical facilities, secondary schools and other shops.
 Roads radiate from Bisley to Stroud (5 miles), Cirencester (12 miles), Gloucester (16 miles) and Cheltenham (13.5 miles) via scenic routes.
 London (Paddington) intercity train services are available at Stroud and Kemble.

 Double gates lead to the gravelled driveway.
 There are copious amounts of parking in addition to a large tandem garage measuring 47'4" x 17'0" with an up-and-over electric door.
 From inside the garage there are four separate storage areas which were formerly pig pens.
 The external sties are still in place but require renovation.
 There is also a small area of ground behind the garage and further grounds fully surround the property.
 The front is mainly laid to gravel with paved patios and to the side and rear there is an expanse of lawn with a variety of trees and shrubs allowing for privacy.
 The summerhouse requires attention.
 At the rear of the plot is an area which still has agricultural status.
 If the next owner wished to develop this into formal gardens they would require change of use.
-Agents Note: The current title plan is incorrect and requires alteration.
+The paddock behind can now be purchased with the property under separate negotiations.
+It has independent vehicular access off the lane.
+(There will be an uplift clause on the paddock - details to be confirmed).

 4 Reception Rooms